habedi/PracticalMachineLearning/README.md

 * [BIDMach](https://github.com/BIDData/BIDMach)
 * [Apache SystemML](https://systemml.apache.org)
 * [Apache Mahout](https://mahout.apache.org)
-* [Accord.NET](http://accord-framework.net): Accord.NET is a Machine Learning framework written in C#, its API is available for .NET, it also comes combined with some audio and image processing libraries entirely written in C#
+* [Accord.NET](http://accord-framework.net): Accord.NET is a Machine Learning framework written in C#.
+Its API is available for .NET, and it also comes combined with some audio and image processing libraries entirely written in C#
 * [BitMAGIC Library](http://bitmagic.io/)
 * [Cassovary](http://twitter.com/cassovary)
-* [Dex](https://dexvis.net/): A nice Java-based tool for Data Analysis and Data Mining
+* [Dex](https://dexvis.net/): a friendly tool written in Java for aata analysis and data mining
 * [Apache OpenNLP](https://opennlp.apache.org/)
 * [OpenNN](http://www.opennn.net): A C++ library to build complex neural network models
-* [MOA](https://moa.cms.waikato.ac.nz/): A tool for mining stream data, by people who also created Weka
+* [MOA](https://moa.cms.waikato.ac.nz/): A tool for mining stream data by people who also created Weka
 * [MLPACK](http://mlpack.org): C++ Machine Learning library for scalability, speed, and ease-of-use
 * [MOSES](http://www.statmt.org/moses): "Moses is a statistical machine translation system that allows you to train translation models for any language pair automatically." - Moses's website
 * [Parallel Python](https://www.parallelpython.com/): A Python module for parallel execution of code on SMP and Cluster environment